There are three important aspects to initiating a claim:

 - Your most recent W-2 form, or your tax return if you are self-employed.

-A separate signed and witnessed Authorization to Release Medical and Other Information (SSA-827) will be needed for each place or person that will provide information.
+A signed and witnessed Authorization to Release Medical and Other Information (SSA-827) will be needed for Social Security to obtain your medical records.

 Depending on your unique situation, there may be additional forms to complete and paperwork to gather.